 39. Avoid Lines By Visiting Guest Services Late at Night or Early in the Morning

-Chances are high you’ll need to visit Guest Services as least once during your trip.
-If you do have to go to ask something about a reservation or your account, try to time your visit to off hours (the desk is open 24 hours a day).
+Chances are decent you’ll need to visit Guest Services as least once during your trip.
+If you do have to go to ask something about a reservation or your account, try to time your visit to off-hours (the desk is open 24 hours a day).
 Times like just before dinner can see long lines, when you’d rather be out enjoying yourself.
-Early in the morning (before 8 a.m.) and late at night (after 11 p.m.) are the best times to see the shortest lines.
+Early in the morning (before 8 a.m.) and late at night (after 9 p.m.) are the best times to see the shortest lines.
+You also see shorter lines in the middle of the cruise.

 40. Wait For People to Exit the Elevators Before Trying to Get In

 Elevators are the heartbeat of the ship.
-With 4,000 cruise passengers trying to go up and down on more than a dozen decks, elevators are constantly busy, no matter the time of day.
+With 5,000 cruise passengers trying to go up and down on more than a dozen decks, elevators are constantly busy, no matter the time of day.
 That’s why you should always wait to enter only after people have gotten out.
 It’s polite, but it also makes getting on and off much easier.
-Just stand far enough back to give people plenty of space to exit — especially given the need for social distancing.
+Just stand far enough back to give people plenty of space to exit and then enter only after your sure everyone is off.

 41. Pack a Small Fan For Your Cabin